m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 - These messages are exchanged to keep a current session going.

 **BGP prefix reachability.** In the BGP protocol, destinations are represented by IP Prefixes.
 Each prefix represents a subnet or a collection of subnets that an AS can reach.
-Gateway routers running eBGP advertise the IP Prefixes they can reach according to the AS’s specific export policy to routers in neighboring ASes.
-Then, using separate iBGP sessions, the gateway routers disseminate these routes for external destinations, to other internal routers according to the AS’s import policy.
+Gateway routers running eBGP advertise the IP Prefixes they can reach according to the AS's specific export policy to routers in neighboring ASes.
+Then, using separate iBGP sessions, the gateway routers disseminate these routes for external destinations, to other internal routers according to the AS's import policy.
 Internal routers run iBGP to propagate the external routes to other internal iBGP speaking routers.

 **Path Attributes and BGP Routes.** In addition to the reachable IP prefix field, advertised **BGP routes** consist of a number of **BGP attributes**.
 Two notable attributes are AS-PATH and NEXT-HOP.